madscientist42/partitionfs/README.md

 where <image file> is the disk image file, and <mountpoint> is the directory to mount to.
 In the mountpoint, there will be a numbered file that comprises the partition in the image file.
 You can use the large gamut of tools that understand working with a filesystem image file to format, mount, etc. the filesystems in those virtual image files.
-Care should be exercised- the filesystem's got very limited protections against multiple workers at the same time going and clobbering the whole disk image.
-You should do one set of operations at a time for now.
+Care should be exercised in use- _the filesystem's got very limited protections against multiple workers at the same time going and clobbering the whole disk image_.
+You should do _one_ set of operations at a time for now _(Meaning you should only be doing things against a single thread of execution in a single script file or manually in a single window)_.
+Biggest problem is libparted doesn't even contemplate this use and is not expecting to be leveraged in this manner- and it's not even close to threadsafe.
+A re-work to handle a workqueue of sorts will mostly fix the problem and it's on the plans, but...

 (Update 06-17-2016) There are now .deb and .rpm packagings for this project created from the 1.1.0 version tag.
 They _*should*_ install and run properly on anything from the Ubuntu 15.10 timeframe